mli43/MusicMagician-IDS-final/Report.md

 The "Data by Artist" interactive page allows you to explore the artists in the dataset and the characteristics of their music.
 This page features three tabs for users to interact with and a tab to view the underlying data.
 The first tab provides a simple overview of the details of a single artist based on the user’s choice.
 The dropdown & search bar lets the user understand the musical attributes influencing a particular artist's songs.
 The second tab allows users to compare these musical attributes for multiple artists, up to 8 at a time.
 It also visually captures their popularity ranking to help users understand what characteristics of music tend to be audience favorites, leading to a better popularity score.
 The third tab lets users query the dataset's top k and bottom k artists based on their popularity scores.

 ### 3.2.3 Visualization Highlight
-The pair plot visualization featuring the bar and radar charts for top k and bottom k artists uncover the relationship between the characteristics of music that reflect a high popularity score.
-The top artists focus on gearing their music towards high energy and danceability while the unpopular artists tend to have high values of acouticness and valence.
+The pair plot visualization featuring the bar and radar charts for top k and bottom k artists uncovers the relationship between the characteristics of music that reflect a high popularity score.
+The top artists focus on gearing their music towards high valence, energy, and danceability, while the unpopular artists tend to have high values of acouticness, instrumentalness, and valence.

 ### 3.3 Data by Song
 This section summarizes our steps for data cleaning, design choices, and developing a Streamlit application for the Data by Song page.